Product-Led-Hub/gen-ai-unfold-boilerplate/README.md

 ## Gen AI Development Bootcamp | Disrupt AI Summit 2026

-This is the **official boilerplate** for the [Gen AI Development Bootcamp](https://productledhub.com/gen-ai-unfold-summit/gen-ai-development-bootcamp/) by Disrupt AI Summit 2026.
+This is the **official boilerplate** for the [Gen AI Development Bootcamp](https://productledhub.com/gen-ai-unfold-summit/gen-ai-development-bootcamp/) by Gen AI Unfold 2026.

 The bootcamp brings together engineers, technical product managers, and tech leaders from across Europe to focus on **building and deploying real-world generative AI applications**.